-92 Ways to Involve Families and the Community in Education
+Ways to Involve Parents, Families, and the Community in Education

-INVOLVEMENT IN LEARNING ACTIVITIES AT HOME: Parent-initiated or childinitiated requests for help and, particularly, ideas from teachers for parents to monitor or assist their own children at home in learning activities that can be coordinated with the children's classroom instruction.
+INVOLVEMENT IN LEARNING ACTIVITIES AT HOME: Parent/family-initiated or child-initiated requests for help and, particularly, ideas from teachers for parents/families to monitor or assist their own children at home in learning activities that can be coordinated with the children's classroom instruction.

-- 1. Provide families with printed suggestions for simple things they can do at home to help students achieve at higher levels.
-Ask parents to set aside a specific time each day for doing homework.
-Ask parents to read to or listen to students at least 30 minutes a day.
-Library books, hobby books, newspapers, catalogs can be used as the source of this activity. - 2.
-Create student homework notebooks; homework assignments are written in the notebook, teachers and family communicate about how the student is doing; this provides a means of notifying parents that students are making progress, that problems are beginning to arise, and remind parents of upcoming meetings, conferences, etc. - 3.
-Suggest that families hold study groups for their high school or middle school child and other students to work on special projects or especially difficult homework assignments. - 4.
-Develop a written contract with parents that include those things of particular importance to student's academic improvement: getting enough rest, eating properly, doing homework on a routine basis, limiting TV watching, etc. - 5.
-Suggest parents limit TV reviewing to a set amount of time.
-Provide suggested list of TV programs to view and discuss. - 6.
-Suggest questions for parents to ask students about homework assignments to stimulate conversations about learning. - 7.
-Provide homework assignments that families can help with watching a news program on television, discussing a particular question with family, interviewing a neighbor, creating an object or drawing a picture, etc. - 8.
-Provide guidelines for how to helps students with their homework how to provide help, what to do when students don't understand the assignment or cannot do it, etc. - 9.
-Establish a homework "hotline" for parents to use to check homework assignments. - 10.
-Ask parents to sign homework.
+- Please note that we are using the words parent and family interchangeably.
+Anywhere you read parent(s), include family(ies), and vice versa. - Provide families with printed suggestions for simple things they can do at home to help students achieve at higher levels. - Set aside a specific time each day for doing homework. - Ask parents to read or to listen to students read at least 30 minutes a day.
+Library books, hobby books, newspapers, and catalogs can be used as resources for this activity. - Create student homework notebooks.
+Homework assignments are written in the notebook so that teachers and families can communicate about how the student is doing. - Suggest that families hold study groups for their high school/middle school child with other students to work on special projects or especially difficult homework assignments. - Develop a written contract/compact with parents that includes those things of particular importance to a student's academic improvement. - Examples: getting enough rest, eating properly, doing homework on a routine basis, limiting TV watching and/or video game playing, etc.

-- 11. Develop parent/student journals, asking parents and students to answer the same question.
-Examples: What was your most surprising experience?
-Who do you most admire and why?
-What do you like to do best of all? - 12.
-Conduct workshops for parents: how to help with homework, how to study for a test, how to motivate students, how to structure positive behavior, how to help students prepare for college or careers. - 13.
-Hold family reading nights and invite families to come to make books and bookshelves out of cardboard boxes while they listen to storytelling or have stories read aloud.
+- Suggest parents limit TV viewing to a set amount of time.
+Provide a suggested list of TV programs to view and discuss. - Suggest questions for parents to ask students about homework assignments to stimulate conversations about learning. - Provide homework assignments that engage families.
+Examples: watching a news program on television, discussing a particular question with family, interviewing a neighbor, creating an object or drawing a picture, etc. - Provide guidelines for how to help students with their homework. - Establish a homework "hotline" (phone and/or online) for parents to use to check homework assignments. - Ask parents to sign homework. - Develop parent/student journals asking parents and students to answer the same question. - Conduct workshops for families: how to help with homework, how to study for a test, how to motivate students, how to structure positive behavior, how to help students prepare for college or careers, etc. Regularly ask families what topics they would like added. - Hold family reading nights and invite families to come to make books and bookshelves out of cardboard boxes while they listen to storytelling or have stories read aloud.
 Invite students to come in their pajamas.